DARMA-tasking/spack-package/README.md

 spack install darma-vt
 ```

 By default it will install version 1.0.
-You can speecify `darma-vt@develop` to install the latest development version.
+You can specify `darma-vt@develop` to install the latest development version.